Muscle plays a significant role in your long-term health, fitness, longevity, and even your ability to ward off disease and infection.

 That’s important for sports, but also for everyday movement, from grabbing stuff out of the trunk of your car, to wrestling with your grandchildren.

-Dropping body fat isn’t just about accumulating calorie counts on a treadmill dashboard like it’s a pinball machine.
+Dropping body fat isn’t just about accumulating calorie counts on a treadmill dashboard like a pinball machine.
 It’s about changing the way your body uses the food you eat, and modifying the way your metabolism works, even while at rest.

 Weight training can do that.

-But the long-term effects of muscle and bone loss, poor posture, uncontrolled blood sugar, and excess body fat eventually leave a mark that leads to a need for medication and a lower quality-of-life.
+The long-term effects of muscle and bone loss, poor posture, uncontrolled blood sugar, and excess body fat eventually leave a mark that leads to a need for medication and a lower quality-of-life.